wngaw/wngaw.github.io/_posts/2019-04-16-logistic-regression.md

 where

-- $$\theta$$ is a vector of parameters that correponds to each independent variable
+- $$\theta$$ is a vector of parameters that corresponds to each independent variable
 - $$x$$ is a vector of independent variables

 ## Cost function

 The cost function for logistic regression is derived from statistics using the [principle of maximum likelyhood estimation](https://en.wikipedia.org/wiki/Maximum_likelihood_estimation), which allows efficient identification of parameters.
-In addition the covex properrt of the cost function allow gradient descent to work effectively.
+In addition the covex property of the cost function allow gradient descent to work effectively.

 $$
 \begin{align}